MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/universal-packages.md

 | vstsFeedPackagePublish      | The package name.
 Must be lower case.
 Use only letters, numbers, and dashes.                                              |
 | packagePublishDescription   | Description of the package content.                                                                                       |

-To publish packages to an Azure Artifacts feed from your pipeline, you must add the **Project Collection Build Service** identity as a **Feed Publisher (Contributor)** from your feed's settings.
-If you have set up your pipeline to run at project scope, you'll also need to add the project-level build identity **[Project name] Build Service ([Organization name])** as either a **Feed Reader** or a **Feed Publisher (Contributor)**.
-See [Adding users/groups permissions to a feed](../../artifacts/feeds/feed-permissions.md) for more details.
+To publish packages to an Azure Artifacts feed from your pipeline, the pipeline identity must have the **Feed Publisher (Contributor)** role on the feed.
+For more information, see [Pipelines permissions](../../artifacts/feeds/feed-permissions.md#pipelines-permissions).

-To publish to an external feed, you must first create a service connection to authenticate with your feed. see [Manage service connection](../library/service-endpoints.md) for more details.
+To publish to an external feed, you must first create a service connection to authenticate with your feed.
+For more information, see [Manage service connection](../library/service-endpoints.md).

 # [Classic](#tab/classic)

-To publish your Universal Package, add the **Universal Package** task to your pipeline and fill out the required fields as follows
+To publish your Universal Package, add the **Universal Package** task to your pipeline and fill out the required fields as follows:

 - **Command:** Publish
 - **Path to file(s) to publish:** The path to the list of files to be published.
 Default: `$(Build.ArtifactStagingDirectory)`.